 For students who wish to take fewer than 16 credits, but at least 12 credits in a given semester, it is recommended that they discuss the impacts of this decision with their Student Success Advisor.
 It is not necessary for students to submit a formal request in this case.
 Please note that students who enroll in 12 credits will be charged at the per credit rate.
-If a student enrolls in any number of credits greater than 12, up to and including 18 credits, he or she will be charged flat rate tuition.
+If a student enrolls in any number of credits greater than 12, up to and including 18 credits, they will be charged flat rate tuition.
+Students electing to participate in a semester or academic year abroad program will be enrolled in a 17-credit placeholder course and must enroll in a full course load (15-18 credits) while abroad.
+Students studying abroad cannot request a tuition reduction.